Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

-Unlike traditional mobile games that rely on screen interactions—such as location-based multiplayer experiences like Pokémon Go \cite{Xu2023Understanding, Paavilainen2017Pokemon, Alha2019Why, Poretski2021Who} or collocated handheld AR games \cite{Yusof2019Collaborativea, Xu2008BragFish}—MRHMD wearers naturally use their bodies as controllers.
-This shift from screen-touching to movement-based collocated bodily play represents a significant change in technology-mediated gameplay.
-While extensive research has explored collocated MR interactions \cite{Bhattacharyya2019Brick,Sereno2022Collaborative,Dagan2022Projecta,Lin2024Cell,Miedema2019Superhuman,Grandi2019Characterizinga,Zhou2019Astaire,Radu2021Surveya,Thomas2012survey,He2019Exploring,DSouza2018Augmentingc}, these studies have primarily been conducted in controlled private settings.
-Those highlight the need for designs that foster social inter-bodily engagement \cite{Mueller2018Experiencinga}.
-Notably, commercial location-based entertainment like HADO \cite{araki2018hado}, a multiplayer collocated dodgeball-like mixed reality sport, and Spatial Ops \cite{Spatialops}, marketed as the world's first competitive multiplayer shooter that "turns your home into a battlefield," have emerged.
-However, these games require specific setups and predefined environments—such as WiFi connectivity or special marker walls—which limits their potential for spontaneous play in public or outdoor settings.
-However, few works currently explore collocated bodily play using MRHMDs in public spaces.
+Unlike traditional mobile games that rely on screen interactions---such as location-based multiplayer experiences like Pokémon GO \cite{Xu2023Understanding, Paavilainen2017Pokemon, Alha2019Why, Poretski2021Who} or co-located handheld AR games \cite{Yusof2019Collaborativea,Reig2023Supporting, Xu2008BragFish,Nijholt2021Experiencing}---MRHMD wearers naturally use their bodies as controllers.
+This shift from screen-touching to movement-based co-located bodily play represents a significant change in technology-mediated gameplay.
+While extensive research has explored co-located MR interactions \cite{Bhattacharyya2019Brick,Sereno2020Collaborative,Dagan2022Projecta,Lin2024Cell,Miedema2019Superhuman,Grandi2019Characterizinga,Zhou2019Astaire,Radu2021Survey,Thomas2012survey,He2019Exploring,DSouza2018Augmentingc,Reig2023Supporting}, these studies have primarily been conducted in controlled, private settings.
+Those studies highlight the need for designs that foster social inter-bodily engagement \cite{Mueller2018Experiencinga}.
+Notably, commercial location-based entertainment like HADO \cite{araki2018hado}, a multiplayer co-located dodgeball-like mixed reality sport, and Spatial Ops \cite{Spatialops}, marketed as the world's first competitive multiplayer shooter that \emph{``turns your home into a battlefield''}, have emerged.
+However, these games require specific setups and predefined environments---such as Wi-Fi connectivity or special marker walls---which limit their potential for spontaneous play in public or outdoor settings.
+Despite some early academic explorations~\cite{Bonfert2017Invaders, Piekarski2002ARQuake}, to our knowledge, few commercially available or open-source systems currently explore co-located bodily play using MRHMDs in public spaces.